 The more tasks you take on as a beekeeper, the more hazards you may face.
 However, these are general risks not unique to beekeeping.

 If you decide to assemble your hives or build them from scratch, you run the risk of injury with tools.
 Follow instructions and take safety precautions as necessary, especially power tools.

 You may decide to trap swarms to get free bees (free bees are good bees).
 Fifteen feet is a commonly cited good elevation for traps.

 Putting an empty trap fifteen feet up may not be that hard.
-Taking a box full of bees DOWN while standing on a ladder can be a lot harder.
+Taking a box full of bees DOWN while standing on a ladder is a lot harder.
 Your ladder may be on uneven ground.

 Think about forgoing the ladder and just placing the trap as high as manageable with your feet on the ground.

 I’ve done the ladder/trap thing.
 But my spouse and tractor with a front loader made things easier.

 Be aware of the risks you are taking, pay attention while you work, and use common sense.

 Burns And Fire Hazards